mossbanay/Psychology-3-4/Questions/Chapter6.md

 #### Give an example of experimental research that could be conducted to test the capcity of STM

-A researcher could ask a participant to listen to a list of words, and then ask them to recall as many as they can.
+A researcher could ask a participant to listen to a list of words which are read aloud, and then ask them to recall as many as they can.
+The number of words recalled by a participant is typically 7 ± 2.

 ---

 #### What is the storage duration of STM?

-12 - 30 seconds, typically 20 seconds.
+12 - 30 seconds, typically 20 seconds (assuming the information is not rehearsed in some way).

 #### Give an example of experimental research that could be conducted to test the storage duration of STM